Carbohydrate Cycling for Improved Athletic Performance

 Matthew Rowe explains the use of carbohydrate cycling versus conventional dieting for improving an athlete's performance.

 As all athletes know, there comes a time when reducing body fat becomes a key goal, especially in the off-season and early pre-season.
-However, cutting out calories to achieve such reductions in body fat, comes at a price for the athlete.
-Most athletes have high energy requirements so conventional dieting can cause problems.
-Lowering calories typical results in reductions in energy levels and subsequent dips in training performance and recovery - certainly not a desirable situation for any athlete.
+However, cutting out calories to achieve such reductions in body fat comes at a price for the athlete.
+Most athletes have high energy requirements, so conventional dieting can cause problems.
+Lowering calories results in reductions in energy levels and subsequent dips in training performance and recovery, indeed not a desirable situation for any athlete.

-Many scientific studies have looked at the problem of calorie restriction versus energy output to try to find a way that will enable athletes to maintain or burn fat whilst still maintaining performance.
-A solution eventually showed itself from the unlikely world of bodybuilding.
+Many scientific studies have looked at the problem of calorie restriction versus energy output to try to find a way that will enable athletes to maintain or burn fat while still maintaining performance.
+A solution eventually showed itself from the world of bodybuilding.
 For decades bodybuilders have been successfully cutting down on calories in a way that still provides sufficient energy for their training needs.
 The process is called carb cycling.

 The Basics of Carb Cycling

 The premise of carb cycling is simple.
 As the name suggests, you fuel your body with carbohydrates on your training days and severely restrict carbohydrate consumption on low-intensity and non-training days.
-In other words, when your body requires energy you provide it when it does not you deprive it.
+In other words, when your body requires energy, you provide it when it does not deprive it.
 This cyclical consumption of carbohydrates ensures that carbs are consumed precisely when needed and reduced when the body has less need for them.
-The resultant effect is fat burning but without the detrimental effect of energy reduction during workouts.
+The resultant effect is fat burning but without the detrimental impact of energy reduction during workouts.

 Nowadays it's not only bodybuilders that use carb cycling for the results it brings.
 Carb cycling has now become popular in a range of sports from athletics to rugby.
-Athletes will simply divide their week into 3 distinct phases consisting of high-carb days, low-carb days and no-carb days.
+Athletes will divide their week into three distinct phases consisting of high-carb days, low-carb days, and no-carb days.
 On the no-carb days (non-training days) athletes will consume only vegetables as their source of carbs, with the majority of their calories coming from protein to assist in muscle repair and muscle recovery.